Aviah/one-click-django-server/README.md

 3. site-maintenance: shutsdown apache gracefuly, waits 1 minute, and moves Nginx to a one-page static maintenance html site (maintenance file is /usr/share/nginx/html/index.html)
 4. site-up: restarts apache, and restart Nginx with the django site
 5. site-reload: touches the wsgi file, so mod-wsgi reloads the python code.
 Useful if only pycode changed, and there is no need to restart Apache
+6. site-auth-on: like site-up, with Apache config that protects the entire site with Apache password.
+The username and passowrd credentioals are in mysite/site_config/django_auth.py
+7. site-auth-off: like site-up, clears the site password configs in site-auth-on

 ## Next Steps: